mrutkows/openwhisk-knative-build/runtimes/javascript/tests/README.md

 curl -H "Host: <hostname>" -X POST http://localhost/
 ```

-otherwise, you can supply the request data and ```Content-Type``` on the command.
-For example, you can pass in JSON data to your function:
+otherwise, you can supply the request data and ```Content-Type``` on the command and pass the JSON data to your function via data file:

 ```
-curl -H "Host: <hostname>" -d '{"value": {"name": "Joe", "place": "TX"}}' -H "Content-Type: application/json" http://localhost/
+curl -H "Host: <hostname>" -d "@data-init-run.json" -H "Content-Type: application/json" http://localhost/
 ```

 ### Running with OW_RUNTIME_PLATFORM set to "openwhisk"